Max Property Group Price Tops $0.0109 on Exchanges (MPG)

-Max Property Group (CURRENCY:MPG) traded flat against the U.S. dollar during the 24-hour period ending at 22:00 PM E.T. on January 17th.
-Max Property Group has a market cap of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
-During the last week, Max Property Group has traded flat against the U.S. dollar.
-One Max Property Group coin can now be bought for $0.0109 or 0.00000023 BTC on popular exchanges.
+Max Property Group (CURRENCY:MPG) traded flat against the US dollar during the 1-day period ending at 21:00 PM ET on January 18th.
+Max Property Group has a market capitalization of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
+One Max Property Group coin can now be purchased for $0.0109 or 0.00000023 BTC on popular cryptocurrency exchanges.
+In the last seven days, Max Property Group has traded flat against the US dollar.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.